 The Eastern Oyster (Crassostrea virginica) is our most valuable coastal resource, providing critical habitat for fish and invertebrate species, shoreline stabilization, water quality enhancements and numerous other ecological functions.
 The compounding effects of increased fishing pressure in smaller areas, hurricanes, tropical storms, droughts, flood events and unscrupulous actions by some within the commercial oyster industry have resulted in unprecedented destruction and loss of our public oyster reefs.
-Texas Parks and Wildlife recognizes the value of oysters in our marine ecosystems and has proposed several changes to the statewide oyster proclamation.
 Here are just a few reasons why oysters are so valuable to our marine ecosystems.
 Feel free to click on the literature cited to further review the supportive documentation.

 Oysters are filter feeders, consuming phytoplankton (free-floating microscopic algae) and improving water quality while filtering the water for food.
 One oyster can filter more than 50 gallons of water in 24 hours.
 As generations of oysters settle on top of each other and grow, they form reefs that provide structured habitat for many fish species and crabs.